helloworld9912/startup-deals/README.md

 This repository is organized from the most critical and widely-used tools for startup success down to the less essential but still valuable resources, ensuring you prioritize effectively.

+### Sponsorship
 Interested in link sponsorship?
 We're open to partnerships!
 Please reach out to us at @bap for more informations.
+Sponsored links will be marked with **sponsored** tag.

 ### Useful Tip